GRE-Cheating-Service/.github/profile/README.md

 No, the GRE at-home test is not canceled.
 It remains a viable and widely accepted option for taking the GRE

 ## GRE at home cheating
 While cheating on the GRE at-home test is possible, ETS (the organization that administers the exam) has implemented several robust security measures to prevent and detect it.
-However, if you really need to take help for GRE exam, you should contact us on telegram.
+However, if you really need to take help for GRE exam, you should contact us on **telegram** (Search @GRE_Help on telegram and you'll find us).
 We can help you get your desired score bypassing all their security measures. **GRE cheating scandal** is still going on and you should get your desired score before it's over.

 ## GRE at home check in
 Breakdown of the GRE at-home check-in process: